sburl/ReorderWhat/README.md

 # ReorderWhat
-Built in consultation with a large ecommerce company, Reorder What is designed to help merchandisers (retail or ecommerce) more intelligently determine which items they should stock and reorder to maximize profits.
+Built in consultation with a large ecommerce company, Reorder What is designed to help retailers more intelligently determine which items they should stock and reorder to maximize profits.

 ## For Prospective Customers:
 Reorder What will soon be available as a web application for monthly subscription.
 To learn more about the platform and its capabilities, join our beta, suggest a feature, or inquire about pricing, please email spence.burleigh at gmail.com.